JamesBrownR/MeetingSurge/_posts/2025-12-04-showing-up-on-google.md

         <p><strong>Think like a customer:</strong> What would you type into Google if your car broke down?
 Use those exact words on your website.
 Put your city name and your services together: "Oil change in [Your City]."
 "Brake repair in [Your City]."
 Make it obvious where you are and what you do.</p>

         <h2>7.
 Your Website Is Slow or Broken on Mobile</h2>
-        <p>Google won't rank a website that doesn't work.
-If your site takes 8 seconds to load or looks like a mess on phones, you're done.</p>
         <p>Speed and good layouts aren't optional anymore.
 Google openly uses them as high-ranking signals.
-If your site fails on mobile, you're not showing up in search.
+If your site fails on mobile, you're a ghost in search.
 Period.</p>
         <p><strong>Test it:</strong> Open your website on your phone right now.
 Does it load in under 3 seconds?
 Can you easily tap buttons?
 Can you read the text without zooming?
 If not, fix it fast.</p>

         <h2>8.
 Your Business Category Is Wrong</h2>